WendyPantoja/cambiandorealidades-2d983/content/pages/index.md

       La ficción construye realidad.
       Transforma.
       Sensibiliza
-      AcompañaThis section can contain a subtitle or tagline.
+      Acompaña.This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
   - section_id: about
     type: section_content